RyotaroOKabe/SCIGEN/README.md

 config_scigen.py
 - Set the configuration file
 - Whether to use the pre-trained model or use your own model.
+  - download the pre-trained model and store it to scigen/prop_models/mp_20

 ### Metastable structure generation
 configuratioin